 Great forecasts are the result of many factors: collaboration with your marketing and sales teams, consistent agent performance that makes it easier to anticipate staffing requirements, and a workforce management solution that delivers precise results.

 But it all begins with data.
 A WFM solution cannot do its job without historical data that provides insight into service level metrics and past experience.
 The more you know about what happened before, the more you’ll know about preparing for tomorrow and next week and next month.

 This won’t be news to most contact center managers – you already have a routine that converts data into forecasts.
 But the more information you have, the better those forecasts will be.
-Here are three variables often overlooked by managers that can increase the precision of your forecasts.
+Here are three variables often overlooked by managers that can increase the precision of your contact center forecasting data.

 - The Days of Holidays

 You already factor in holidays and how they affect call volume.
 But do you also consider the day of the week when holidays fall, and how that can change call patterns?
 If Christmas falls on a weekend rather than a weekday, it will impact the number of calls you receive both before and after the holiday.
 There may also be times when Thanksgiving and Hanukkah occur at the same time, resulting in deeper analysis of previous call patterns for both events.